 - Around 10 kHz, the SM58 has a calculated theoretical max SPL of 180 dB SPL.
 There's no way for Shure to recreate this dangerous sound pressure level in a controlled environment.

 - At 20 kHz, the SM58 has a calculated theoretical max SPL of 190 dB SPL, which is near the upper limit of what's possible for a sound wave (194 dB SPL is the atmosphere's max SPL at atmospheric pressure and is known as a shock wave).

-So we see that while, yes the Shure SM58 does in fact have a max SPL rating, it’s not really necessary that Shure includes it in its data sheet.
-There’s rarely ever a situation that would call for recording a 150 dB SPL sound source directly at the source, so an SM58 will be able to handle any practical sound source without distorting.
+So we see that while the Shure SM58 does have a max SPL rating, it's not really necessary that Shure includes it in its datasheet.
+There's rarely ever a situation that would call for recording a 150 dB SPL sound source directly at the source, so an SM58 will be able to handle any practical sound source without distorting.

 Royer R-121 Max SPL

-The Royer R-121 max SPL value is given as >135dB @ 20 Hz, though typically max SPL are assumed to be in relation to a 1,000 Hz frequency.
+The Royer R-121 max SPL value is given as >135dB @ 20 Hz, though typically max SPL is assumed to be in relation to a 1,000 Hz frequency.

 It's assumed that as the frequency increases, so does the max SPL rating.
 There is also no percentage of total harmonic distortion.
 So I believe what Royer is saying is that the R-121 will be able to handle sounds greater than 135 dB SPL at the ribbon.